 Furthermore, you can create buyer personas of your prospecting client and install Smart Sales Automation to identify the exact time to connect.
 All of these tools help in contacting the prospects when they are more willing to purchase.

 Build your online store with ExpandCart to enjoy marketing consultation, around-the-clock customer support, and free apps and services tailored to every e-commerce business.

 No credit card required and no hidden fees.

 Prospecting is a short-run method usually assigned to sales agents and carried out on a man-to-man contact basis.
 The aim is to initiate interest from targets who may have not heard of your product before.

-Lead generation, traditionally assigned to marketing team, is a data-based marketing procedure; it is a one-to-group method.
-It is a long-run, gradual approach of establishing awareness and attraction from a broad target audience.
+Lead generation, traditionally assigned to the marketing team, is a data-based marketing procedure; it is a one-to-group method.
+It is a long-run, gradual approach to establishing awareness and attraction from a broad target audience.

 Asymmetrical marketing and sales departments can lose precious time and cause leads to turn into useless names.
 Thus, for a fruitful sales process, both departments have to synch their work rhythm.